garrettjoecox/scriptserver-essentials/README.md

 - `~back`
   Teleport back to a previous location (Remembers location from `spawn`, `tpa`, `warp`, and `home`)

+- `~day`
+  Start a vote for setting the time to day.

+- `~night`
+  Start a vote for setting the time to night.

+- `~weather`
+  Start a vote for toggling downfall.

 ## This ScriptServer module uses:
   - [scriptserver-command](https://github.com/garrettjoecox/scriptserver-command)
   - [scriptserver-util](https://github.com/garrettjoecox/scriptserver-util)